segmentio/segment-docs/src/protocols/apis-and-extensions/typewriter.md

 Typewriter requires a Segment API token to fetch Tracking Plans from the [Segment Public API](https://api.segmentapis.com/docs/).

 > info ""
-> If you're using the previous version of Typewriter that fetches tracking plans from the [Segment Config API](/docs/config-api/) and would like to upgrade to the new version of Typewriter, generate a new API token by following the steps below.
+> If you use a previous version of Typewriter that fetches tracking plans from the [Segment Config API](/docs/config-api/) and would like to upgrade to the new version of Typewriter, generate a new API token by following the steps below.

 You must be a workspace owner to create Segment API tokens.
 To create an API token:
 1. Click on the **Tokens** tab on the [Access Management](https://app.segment.com/goto-my-workspace/settings/access-management) page and click **Create Token**.